rudidude86/gura-lang.github.io/documents/Launch-Program.md

 ### Run Script File

-You can run Gura script file by specifying it as an argument for Gura interpreter program.
+You can run a script file by specifying it as an argument for Gura interpreter program.

     $ gura hello.gura

-Gura script file should have a suffix `.gura` or `.guraw`, where `.gura` is for command-line scripts and `.guraw` for ones with GUI.
+A Gura script file should have a suffix `.gura` or `.guraw`, where `.gura` is for command-line scripts and `.guraw` for ones with GUI.
 In Windows environment, the suffix `.gura` is associated with the program `gura.exe` and `.guraw` with `guraw.exe`.